e-nzym3/nxc_spray/README.md

 # nxc_spray.sh

-Bash script used for password spraying CrackMapExec-supported protocols.
+Bash script used for password spraying NetExec-supported protocols.

 **NOTE: I have not tested spraying SSH, MSSQL, or WINRM.
 NXC supports those protocol via the same syntax as SMB and LDAP, so it should work as intended.
 Your mileage may vary.**